partially hand-colored with pastels and oil-based colored pencils

 When Silence Takes Flight / Wenn die Stille Flügel trägt

-The series is an aesthetic plea for the preservation of biodiversity and a quiet call to mindfulness in maintaining the fragile balance between humans and nature.
-A flutter from the past, carried by hope for the future.
+When Silence Takes Flight is an aesthetic plea for the preservation of biodiversity and a quiet call to mindfulness in maintaining the fragile balance between humans and nature—a flutter from the past, carried by hope for the future.